-This transparency report for our financial year ended 30 June 2023 (hereinafter 'FY23') has been prepared by virtue of the EU Audit Regulation No 537/2014.
+This transparency report for our financial year ended 30 June 2024 (hereinafter 'FY24') has been prepared by virtue of the EU Audit Regulation No 537/2014, and the information included in it is as of the end of the financial year.
 This report together with its appendices includes the information required in Article 13 of the Regulation.
 The report is an important part of our communication with our clients, their boards and management as well as with investors, regulators and our other stakeholders.